 Singapore City Map

 Singapore is unlike any other place in Asia.
 It’s a city with a lot of unusual rules: littering is illegal here, as is chewing gum, spitting, not flushing the toilet, singing in public, and feeding the pigeons.
 But as a result, it’s an extremely clean and very wealthy city, so well-maintained that it’s often compared to Disneyland.
-Singapore was recently featured in the movie “Crazy Rich Asians,” where the city was as much a character as the A-list actors.
-It’s a stunning and sparkling city, one that is extremely forward-thinking and sustainable.
+Singapore was featured in the movie “Crazy Rich Asians,” where the city was as much a character as the A-list actors.
+It’s a stunning and sparkling destination, one that is extremely forward-thinking and sustainable.

 Categories 🍽️